Academic Regulations

 The purposes of the Pass/D/Fail option are to encourage students to take courses of interest to them outside of their field of specialization and to permit those who have not decided upon a major to test their talents in a particular field that may be of interest.

-The Pass/D/Fail option cannot be utilized for courses taken in fulfillment of the Core Curriculum or, for the most part, for courses taken in fulfillment of a major or a concentration.
-Students can use the Pass/D/Fail option for elective coursework and, in a few cases, for the introductory course in a major or concentration (see departmental guidelines for details).
+The Pass/D/Fail option cannot be utilized for courses taken in fulfillment of the Core Curriculum or, for the most part, for courses taken in fulfillment of a major.
+Students can use the Pass/D/Fail option for elective coursework and, in a few cases, for the introductory course in a major or minor (see departmental guidelines for details).

-Students elect the Pass/D/Fail option for a course through their SSOL accounts, and students can select or deselect the Pass/D/Fail option up until the deadline that occurs in the tenth week of a Fall or Spring term.
+Students elect the Pass/D/Fail option for a course through their SSOL accounts, and students can select or deselect the Pass/D/Fail option up until the deadline that occurs on the last day of classes of a Fall or Spring term.

 The Grade of D

-As noted above, the grade of D is considered “poor but passing.”
-Therefore, no more than six points of credit earned with the grade of D may be credited toward the degree in any academic year (the academic year being inclusive of the Fall, Spring, and Summer terms), and no more than a cumulative total of 12 points of credit earned with the grade of D may be credited toward the 124 credits required for the degree credit.
+As noted above, the grade of D is considered “poor but passing”--i.e., poor understanding of the course material and therefore unsatisfactory progress in the curriculum.
+Therefore, no more than six points of credit earned with the grade of D may be credited toward the degree in any academic year – the academic year being inclusive of the Fall, Spring, and Summer terms.
+No more than 12 points of credit earned with the grade of D may be cumulatively credited toward the 124 credits required for the degree credit.
 These credits will be given only for courses taken at Columbia; transfer credit will not be awarded for courses taken elsewhere with a grade of D.

-In general, courses completed with a grade of D will not count toward a major or concentration.
-The decision of whether a course with a grade of D may be used to satisfy the requirements for a major or concentration is made by the director of undergraduate studies of the relevant department or program.
+In general, courses completed with a grade of D will not count toward a major or minor.
+The decision of whether a course with a grade of D may be used to satisfy the requirements for a major or minor is made by the director of undergraduate studies of the relevant department or program.

 In any given semester, the grade of D precludes the attainment of Dean’s List status (see Academic Honors, Prizes, and Fellowships—Dean's List).